 When evidence is collected in a way that violates the Constitution, or the officer pulled you over for an unconstitutional reason, the evidence against you can be "suppressed" or kept out of evidence.
 If the prosecutor cannot use the evidence against you, he or she may be unable to prove the case.
 When this happens, a reduction in charges or even a full dismissal may be possible.

 Consult an Experienced Missouri DWI Attorney

 When you face the prospect of your second-DWI offense, it can seem daunting.
-Joshua Wilson is an experienced DWI attorney who can help you develop the best defense possible to protect your rights.
+Higher Level Legal is an experienced DWI Law Firm who can help you develop the best defense possible to protect your rights.